silexlabs/silexlabs.org/_posts/2023-01-03-silex-v3-kickoff.md

 I am creating a small group of ambassadors.
 Here are the ambassadors goals:

-1. Become a Silex power user
+1. Become a Silex champion
 2. Make sure Silex becomes a useful no-code tool
 3. Grow the community and make Silex a sustainable open source project